argoproject/Argo/docs/api/inc/term-sidebars.rst

    .. php:method:: Largo_Term_Sidebars::display_fields()

-      Renders the form fields on the term edit page
+      Renders the form fields on the term's edit page

+   .. php:method:: Largo_Term_Sidebars::display_add_new_field()

+      Renders the form fields for the new form creation on the term listing paga

    .. php:method:: Largo_Term_Sidebars::admin_enqueue_scripts()